mehulagg/gitlab/doc/user/packages/maven_repository/index.md

 }
 ```

-## Configure the Package Registry as a Maven remote
+## Use the GitLab endpoint for Maven packages

 To publish and install packages from GitLab, you need a `repository` and
 `distributionManagement` section in your `pom.xml` file.